cidacslab/Mathematical-and-Statistical-Modeling-of-COVID19-in-Brazil/Reproducibility of published results/Evaluating the burden of COVID-19 in Bahia, Brazil: A modeling analysis of 14.8 million individuals/README.md

 The Particle Swarm Optimization (PSO) method estimates the parameters beta_0, beta_1, delta, h, gamma_H and gamma_U, and percentile confidence intervals were constructed using the weighted non-parametric bootstrap method, as described in [1].

+The code to obtain the effective reproduction number is presented in the folder “Effective Reproduction number”.

 ## References
 [1] Evaluating the burden of COVID-19 on hospital resources in Bahia, Brazil: A modelling-based analysis of 14.8 million individuals. https://doi.org/10.1101/2020.05.25.20105213